PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 10:38:05
+Last updated: 2024-04-06 10:38:39
-Random Quote: Let justice be done though the heavens fall. - Saul Goodman
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven